-Request body part HTTP headers Header value and parameters Required Description Update parameters JSON part Content-Disposition form-data; name="UpdateParameters" Yes JSON-formatted part for passing the update parameters.
-The value of the name field shall be "UpdateParameters" .
+Request body part HTTP headers Header value and parameters Required Description Action parameters JSON part Content-Disposition form-data; name="UpdateParameters" Yes JSON-formatted part for passing the action parameters.
+The value of the name field shall be "UpdateParameters".
 The format of the JSON shall follow the definition of the UpdateParameters object in the UpdateService schema.
+Services may allow the inclusion of the @Redfish.OperationApplyTime property in the request body.
+See Operation apply time.
 Content-Type application/ json;charset=utf-8 Or application/json Yes Media type format and character set of this request part.
+Update file binary part Content-Disposition form-data; name="UpdateFile"; filename=string Yes Binary file to use for this software update.
+The value of the name field shall be "UpdateFile" .
+The value of the filename field should reflect the name of the file as loaded by the client.
+Content-Type application/octet-stream Yes Media type format of the binary update file.